2025 Undergraduate Catalog

 Concentration Requirements (18 semester hours)

-Final Program Requirements (6 semester hours)
+Final Program Requirement (6 semester hours)